hermonochy/Rescueland/The Planet File.md

 Army Size: Total size of army
 - Interceptors: No. Interceptors
-- Battle Ships: No. Battle Ships
+- Battle Ships: No. Battle Ships (Includes Pocket Destroyers)
 - Darkfighters: No. Darkfighters (also includes Grey and Light Fighters)
-Note: Pocket Destroyers, amongst others, are excluded
 - Ground Force Size: No. of foot soldiers

+  Note: Rarer ship types are excluded

 Tech Level: How high the technology is, on a scale of 1-12, or military.
 01. Stone age